This is a documentation for Board Game Arena: play board games online !

 Note: once a game has been committed with a gameoptions.json file, however, it is not possible to go back without admin intervention.

-If you want to migrate, then:
+If you want to migrate:

 • Remove all calls to totranslate(), and replace with the plain string